ebu/ebu-tt-live-toolkit/README.md

     ebu-simple-producer

-The simple consumer connects to the producer or later on in the pipeline, assumint there are more components inserted.
+The simple consumer connects to the producer or later on in the pipeline, assuming there are more components inserted.

     ebu-simple-consumer